LORDINFINITY12/LORDINFINITY12/README.md

 ## 🧰 Projects

-### Case Organizer v3
+### Case Organizer v4
-A local-server web app that organizes case files like it’s 2050.
+A local-server web app that organizes case files like it’s 2077.

 ---

-## ☕ Fun Fact

 I mostly debug orders, not programs.